cliosight/cliosight_templates/Overview.md

 }
 ```
 ### Exporting Report data into PDF file <a name="pdf"></a>
 With the 'export_html' JSON tag, row data in a report can be exported instantly into a PDF file in a pre-defined format.
 This operation can be automated with triggers and jobs in a workflow to serve several business use cases.
-For instance, sending invoices, medical test reports or a certificates in bulk through email.
+For instance, sending invoices, medical test reports or certificates in bulk through email.

 ### Using Reports in Jupyter Notebook <a name="jupyter"></a>
 Public or private datasets are typically downloaded as files on the hard disk of a personal computer, cloud virtual machine or storage attached to a serverless application.
 Data is processed, split and merged.
 Results can be dumped as a CSV file or plotted on a graph using matplotlib, seaborn etc. Custom datasets can also be shared using framework libraries like TensorFlow Dataset (TFDS) and `torch.utils.data` in PyTorch.